Special study programs & Study accommodations

 - Deadline for submitting supporting documents to SUAPS: Thursday, December 4, 2025

-►Committed student status
+►Active student status

-The "committed student" program is governed by the " Committed Student Charter," adopted by the University of Montpellier, which all interested students are invited to read.
+The “Engaged Student” program is governed by the “Charter for Engaged Students,” adopted by the University of Montpellier, which all interested students are encouraged to review.

->December 12, 2025, for an adjustment covering the second semester.
+>December 12, 2025, for adjustments covering the second semester.

 ►Students with disabilities

-The Preventive Medicine Service (SCMPPS) and the Handiversité service work closely together to support students in successfully completing their studies at UM.
+The Preventive Medicine Service (SCMPPS) and the Handiversité Service work closely together to support students in successfully completing their studies at UM.

 - On the registration form, fill in the section entitled "declare a disability."